 Developing soft skills requires a lot of practice.
-Unlike hard skills, there is no magic formula, test to prove that you improved.
-You measure your success in developing soft skills in how well you interact with those around you.
+Unlike hard skills, there is no magic formula or test to prove that you have improved.
+You measure your success in developing soft skills by how well you interact with those around you.
 It can be with family, friends, colleagues and customers.

 Hard skills vs soft skills

 The terms hard and soft skills have their origins in military science.
-In the late 1950s, the US Army started to develop a science-based approach to the military training program.
-As a result, the researchers identified the importance of not only professional skills (hard skills) for the military personnel but also human components (soft skills).
+In the late 1950s, the US Army developed a science-based approach to the military training program.
+As a result, the researchers identified the importance of professional skills (hard skills) for military personnel and human components (soft skills).
 It stated that hard skills are skills for working mainly with machines.
 Soft skills are skills for working with people and papers.
 After the terms took root in military science and psychology, they began to be used in business.

 What are hard skills?

 Professional (hard) skills are a set of skills and abilities related to the technical side of any activity.
-To obtain hard skills you need to learn, memorize and analyze information.
+They are usually quantifiable and developed in the learning process.
+To obtain hard skills, you must learn, memorize and analyze information.
 This is the knowledge and experience that we gain at school or in the process of learning in the workplace.
-They are usually quantifiable and developed in the learning process.

 What are soft skills?

 Soft skills definition is simple.
 They are skills that are not technical or job-related.
-Human (soft) skills, as a rule, are associated with a person’s personal experience, character, and temperament.
-They are manifested in the ability of efficient communication and interaction with colleagues, customers, and partners.
+As a rule, human (gentle) skills are associated with a person’s personal experience, character, and temperament.
+They are manifested inefficient communication and interaction with colleagues, customers, and partners.
 Soft skills are somewhat subjective and more based on emotional aspects than any specific skill.

 Most of the soft skills you possess have not been taught to you.
 They are a natural result of your emotional development and life experiences.
-To master soft skills, you have to understand people, feel their mood, empathize.
+To master soft skills, you must understand people, feel their moods, and empathize.
 Above all, such skills take longer to develop than professional ones.
-Main soft skills are:
+The leading soft skills are:

 - Communication: active listening, negotiations, emotional intelligence, persuasion and argumentation, teamwork, customer focus), coaching tools as GROW model.